yudina/Hatchways-assessment/readme.txt

 Comments:

+	Sketchy company, misleading and manipulative.
-	Sketchy company, very misleading.
-They target the unemployed but do not have any positions to offer.
-	They only goal is to attract more customers for their paid training sessions.
+	They target the unemployed but dnn't have any actual positions to offer and give poor accessment reviews to attract potential customers for their paid training sessions.
-	Public for future references as I ended up doing their "accessment" but truthfully, don't waste your time.
+	Public for future references as I ended up doing their "accessment".
+	Truthfully, don't waste your time on them.